-My home has ADSL and it’s a bad one
+My home has ADSL & it’s a bad one

-I chose my apartment for its great balcony despite the fact it was not ready for FTTX.
+I chose my apartment for its great balcony even if it was not ready for FTTX.
 Welcome to Côte d’Azur, France !

-No VDSL opportunity either, I took an ADSL subscription being the only option left for my home internet access.
+No VDSL opportunity either.
+So I took an ADSL subscription being the only option left for my home internet access.

 Turns out to be the worst ADSL ever witnessed.

 I noticed that the 4G of my Smartphone was very stable at home.
 So I used it for my Smart TV (Netflix, YouTube) over the first months using the default android tethering feature.
 It works like a charm.